mazemax/mazemax/README.md

 - Focus on continuous improvement and prioritise tech debt.
 - Implement and consider cloud hosting services and on demand infrastructure.
 - Help to define/rollout testing strategy within team.
-- Identify and define how data flows across GraphQL and React.js layers.
+- Identify and define how data flows across different client and server layers.
-- Available for escalation on pager-duty.
 - Proficient in incident management.
 - Plan and run IPRs and PIRs.
 - Solve complex and ambiguous problems.